Find Grad Schools

 3 Yearly Graduations

 University of Oregon is the 16th most popular school in the nation for students seeking a graduate certificate in museology/museum studies.
-Roughly 21,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,240 per year, while in-state graduate students, on average, pay $16,659 per year.
+The average in-state tuition for full-time undergraduates is $11,674 per year, while in-state graduate students, on average, pay $16,011 per year.
 During the most recent year for which we have data, 3 people received their graduate certificate in museology/museum studies from UO.
-Of these students, 86% were women and 14% were members of underrepresented racial-ethnic groups.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #19